joakimk/devbox-tools/README.md

 devbox-tools is a toolset that run within a [Vagrant](https://www.vagrantup.com/) VM that attempts to **autodetect and install** the right things (software and services like postgres) **with a single command** letting you get right to work instead of messing around with installations.

-When auto detection isn't possible, you can of course specify what you need installed.

 As an added benefit you can run **multiple projects within the same VM**, even if they depend on different versions of services like postgres.
 It's all scoped to each project (as far as possible).

+When auto detection isn't possible, you can of course specify what you need installed.

-And all you need is [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).
+And all you need to get started is [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).

 ### Background